Accessibility & A11Y support

 Every Ethnio screener automatically scales content according to viewport size, which means screen readers and large fonts will always function well with Ethnio.
 The one caveat is that our JavaScript is placed within your site, so we are somewhat limited to the overall accessibility of any page where Ethnio JS code is placed.
 Here are some highlighted key accessibility features in Ethnio:

-• Keyboard support and active state for every input and control.
-Questions, logos, radio buttons, open fields - respondents can tab through and enter every element without a mouse and assistive devices can complete all fields.
+• Focus states and keyboard support for every input and control —including, questions, logos, radio buttons, and open fields.
+Respondents can tab through and enter every element without a mouse, and assistive devices can complete all fields.

 mceclip0.png

-• Alt text for every object - there are descriptions for every single selectable object including images
+• Alt text and descriptions for every single selectable object, including images.

-• Specific issues to accomodate NVDA.
-We Use aria-labelledby instead of aria-describedby, role="radiogroup" instead of role="group", and have required attributes for required questions and we hide the necessary required symbols from screen readers to avoid confusion.
+• Specific issues to accommodate NVDA.
+We Use aria-labelledby instead of aria-describedby, role="radiogroup" instead of role="group", and have required attributes for required questions.
+We also hide the necessary required symbols from screen readers to avoid confusion.

 Ethnio also has an established process to review and test accessibility in the product development phase, which is tracked and recorded.